Bucklin voting: Bucklin applied to multiwinner elections

 Bucklin was used for multiwinner elections.
-For multi-member districts, voters marked as many first choices as there are seats to be filled.
-Voters marked the same number of second and further choices.
-In some localities, the voter was required to mark a full set of first choices for his or her ballot to be valid.
+For multi-member districts, voters marked as many first choices as there were seats to be filled.
+Voters then had to mark the same number of second and further choices.

+In some localities, the voter was required to mark a full set of first choices, as many first preferences as the number of seats, for his or her ballot to be valid.
 However, allowing voters to cast three simultaneous votes for three seats (block voting) could allow an organized 51%, or the largest minority in a contest with three or more slates, to win all three seats in the first round, so this method does not give proportional representation.

 History and usage

 The method was proposed by Condorcet in 1793, and was reported as having seen use by the Republic of Geneva later that year.
 It was re-invented under its current name and used in many political elections in the United States in the early 20th century, as were other experimental election methods during the Progressive Era.
 Bucklin voting was first used in 1909 in Grand Junction, Colorado, and then used in more than sixty other cities including Denver and San Francisco.
+Because the Bucklin method allows a voter's secondary preference to be used against a voter's first choice, some voters refused to mark secondary preferences so as to aid their first preference as much as possible, and the system sometimes came to operate like plurality block voting or single non-transferable voting.

 In two states, it was found to violate the state constitution and overturned; in the remainder of states using it, it was repealed.
 In Minnesota, it was ruled unconstitutional, in a decision that disallowed votes for multiple candidates, in opposition to some voters' single expressed preference, and in a variant used in Oklahoma, the particular application required voters in multi-candidate elections to rank more than one candidate, or the vote would not be counted; and the preferential primary was therefore found unconstitutional.
 The canvassing method itself was not rejected in Oklahoma.